 The Heyday of Hollywood Beauties and Tinsel Town Talents Reshapes the Miss America Contest

-Marian Bergeron, a 15-year-old cops daughter, who is a dead-ringer for movie star Jean Harlow, wins.
-She is the first winner to be crowned in an evening gown rather than a swimsuit.
-She is nearly disqualified when officials realize she is underage.
-Instead, she is allowed to keep the crown, but is dubbed with the nickname "Baby Vamp".
-Sadly, she doesn't keep the crown after all when it is stolen from the queen's hotel suite hours after her victory.
+Marian Bergeron, a 15-year-old cop’s daughter, who is a dead-ringer for movie star Jean Harlow, is crowned disqualified when officials realize she is underage.
+Instead, she is allowed to keep the crown, but is dubbed with the nickname “Baby Vamp”.
+Sadly, she doesn’t keep the crown after all when it is stolen from the queen’s hotel suite hours after her victory.